sramshetty/stealing-part-of-an-LM/README.md

-# Stealing Part of a Language Model (WIP)
+# Stealing Part of a Language Model
 An unofficial implementation of ["Stealing Part of a Production Language Model"](https://arxiv.org/abs/2403.06634)

 ### Details
 Attack reimplementations are for research and model safety/defense purposes alone.
+We don't use any proprietary API for the detailed experiments.

 Llama 2 7b:
 - Recover hidden dim $\pm 1$: 4095